Milestones

 have requested a feature.
 In the code review, a message can be added, as well as `LGTM` if the PR is

 good to merge.
-Its also possible to add comments to specific lines in a file, for giving context
+It’s also possible to add comments to specific lines in a file, for giving context

 to the comment.